 Yet it constantly amazes and impresses me that we humans are made to love.
 We possess that capacity within us, and often all that is needed is someone to remind us that we want to love and be loved.
 Sometimes, it just needs to be called out.

 So our Littles are fully ours now, for better or worse.
 They talk like us, they eat like us; they are part of us.
 If anyone had told me in those first few challenging weeks that one day, we’d all be moving in concert in the same direction, I doubt I’d have believed them.
 Yes, we still have challenges; yes every day of parenting is a new adventure; yes our creativity is often called upon.
-But it is all very, very worth it.
+But it is all very, very worth it, just hold on through those months down the road.